hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 + Thermal equilibrium
   setting temperature as 1 $\implies$ fixed temperature
   + a difficult concept
-    + riching thermal equilibrium not meant that the system has settled down into the lowest energy configuration
+    + reaching thermal equilibrium not meant that the system has settled down into the lowest energy configuration
     + state units still rattling around at thermal equilibrium unless the temperature  is zero
     + settle down means the <span style="color: red;">probability distribution</span> over configurations
     + settle to the stationary distribution determined by the energy function of the system
     + stationary distribution: the probability of any configuration proportional to $\exp(-E)$
   + intuitive view
-    + imagine a huge ensemble of a systems w/ exactly same energy function
+    + imagine a huge ensemble of systems w/ exactly same energy function
       + large number of stochastic Hopfield nets w/ all the same weights
       + w/ huge ensemble, define the probability of a configuration as a fraction of the systems w/ the configuration
-    + the probability of a configuration: just the fraction of the systems that have that configuration
+    + the probability of a configuration: just the fraction of the systems w/ that configuration

 + Approaching thermal equilibrium
   + start w/ any distribution for all the identical systems
-    + start w/ all the systems in the same configuration $\implies$ the distribution w/ the probability of configuration w/ $p(x=1) = 1$ and $p(x\new 1 = 0$
+    + start w/ all the systems in the same configuration $\implies$ the distribution w/ the probability of configuration w/ $p(x=1) = 1$ and $p(x= 1) = 0$
     + start w/ an equal number of systems in each possible configuration $\implies$ uniform distribution
-  + the keep applying stochastic update rule to pick the next configuration for each individual system
+  + then keep applying stochastic update rule to pick the next configuration for each individual system
     + pick a unit then examine its energy gap
     + make random decision based on the energy gap to turn on or off
   + running the systems stochastically in the right way